Certainty Blog

 To perform a force field analysis, you need to follow these steps:

-- Define the current state and the desired state of the situation you want to change.
+1. Define the current state and the desired state of the situation you want to change.
 Be as specific and realistic as possible.
+For example, a VP of Quality Assurance may define the current state as a 12% non-conformance rate and the desired state as reducing it to under 5% within two quarters.

-- Identify and list all the driving forces and restraining forces that affect the situation.
+2. Identify and list all the driving forces and restraining forces that affect the situation.
 You can use brainstorming techniques, stakeholder analysis, SWOT analysis, or other methods to generate ideas.
-You can also use different formats, such as a whiteboard, a worksheet, or a template, to organize your thoughts.
+Quality Engineers may identify driving forces such as management commitment to ISO 9001 compliance, and restraining forces such as audit fatigue across multiple sites.

-- Monitor and evaluate the progress and impact of your action plan.
-You should also be prepared to adjust your plan as needed based on feedback and changing circumstances.
+7. Monitor and evaluate the progress and impact of your action plan using quality KPIs such as audit completion rates, FPY, COPQ, and time to resolution.
+Be prepared to adjust your plan as needed based on feedback and changing circumstances.

 Example

-Here’s a quick example of implementing a Force Field Analysis for a production company.
+Here’s a quick example of implementing a Force Field Analysis for a production company looking to improve both output and quality performance.

-Goal or desired state: To increase the production capacity by 20% in the next six months.
+Goal or desired state: To increase the production capacity by 20% in the next six months while maintaining or improving first pass yield (FPY).

 Driving forces: